jrfnl/clearPHP/rules/no-unnecessary-string-concatenation.md

 <!-- PHP Manual -->
-# No Unnecessary Concatenations
+# No Unnecessary Concatenation

-Concatenations double the amount of memory needed : it takes the original strings, and merge them into one, then, assign it to a variable or the output buffer.
+Concatenation doubles the amount of memory needed: it takes the original strings, merges them into one, and then assigns the result to a variable or the output buffer.

 ```php
 <?php